wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/3-sql.md

     ![Screenshot of the finished flow.
 When an item is created or modified, get rows.
 If length is equal to zero, Insert row.
 If not, Update row.](../media/finished-flow.png)

-Now, whenever an item in your SharePoint list, the source, changes, your flow is triggered.
+Now, whenever an item in your list, the source, changes, your flow is triggered.
 It either inserts a new item or updates an existing item in SQL Database, the destination.

 > [!NOTE]
 > Your flow isn't triggered when an item is deleted from the source.
 If this scenario is important to you, consider adding a separate column that indicates when an item is no longer needed.